-This prospectus supplement relates to an Exempt Offer in accordance with the Offered Securities Rules of the Dubai Financial Services Authority ("DFSA").
-This prospectus supplement is intended for distribution only to persons of a type specified in the Offered Securities Rules of the DFSA.
-It must not be delivered to, or relied on by, any other person.
-The DFSA has no responsibility for reviewing or verifying any documents in connection with Exempt Offers.
-The DFSA has not approved this prospectus supplement nor taken steps to verify the information set forth herein and has no responsibility for the prospectus supplement.
-The securities to which this prospectus supplement relates may be illiquid and/or subject to restrictions on their resale.
-Prospective purchasers of the securities offered should conduct their own due diligence on the securities.
-If you do not understand the contents of this prospectus supplement you should consult an authorized financial advisor.
+Dubai International Financial Centre.
+This document relates to an Exempt Offer in accordance with the Offered Securities Rules of the Dubai Financial Services Authority.
+This document is intended for distribution only to Persons of a type specified in those rules.
+It must not be delivered to, or relied on by, any other Person.
+The Dubai Financial Services Authority has no responsibility for reviewing or verifying any documents in connection with Exempt Offers.
+The Dubai Financial Services Authority has not approved this document nor taken steps to verify the information set out in it, and has no responsibility for it.
+The shares of common stock to which this document relates may be illiquid and/or subject to restrictions on their resale.
+Prospective purchasers of the shares of common stock offered should conduct their own due diligence on the shares.
+If you do not understand the contents of this document you should consult an authorized financial adviser.